orm011/rosbag2parquet/README.md

 from the `.parquet` data.

 ## Testing:
-Currently we test this on some bagfiles we have, and run queries on those files that we know have certain results.
+We could use a small test to verify we handle different ros types well.

-We are getting to the point where a few sanity checks would save time.
+Currently we test this end to end on some bagfiles we have, and run queries on those files that we know have certain results.

 ## Performance:
 Given enough IO bandwidth, the current implementation bottlenecks on a single CPU consuming a non-compressed